npvarma/NN_model/README.md

 Misc:

-To save a trained netowork with its parameters:
+To save a trained network with its parameters:
 > NN.save_nn(network, filename)

 To load a previously saved network: